segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 Firebase has a limit of 500 distinctly named events so it pays off to be [intentional in what you track](/docs/faqs/sources/what-to-track/).

 When you call `track`, Segment maps from the [Segment spec](/docs/spec/) to those that match Firebase's spec.
-For anything that does not match, Segment will pass the event to Firebas as a custom event.
+For anything that does not match, Segment will pass the event to Firebase as a custom event.
 Custom parameters cannot be seen directly in the Firebase Analytics dashboard but they can be used as filters in **Audiences**.

 Like with user properties, Segment will perform the following transformations on both your event names and event parameters.
 Unlike user properties, you do not need to pre-define event parameters in your Firebase dashboard.

-+ Trims leading and trailing whitespace from property names
+- Trims leading and trailing whitespace from property names
-+ Replaces spaces with underscores
+- Replaces spaces with underscores
-+ Trims property names to 40 characters (Android only)
+- Trims property names to 40 characters (Android only)

 Event parameter values must be fewer than 100 characters.

 ### Event Mappings

-Segment adheres to Firebase’s semantic event specification and maps the following Segment specced events (left) to the corresponding Firebase events (right):
+Segment adheres to Firebase's semantic event specification and maps the following Segment specced events (left) to the corresponding Firebase events (right):

 | Segment Event     | Firebase Event    |
 |-------------------|-------------------|